merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 gplt
 ```

-This produces the following plot (which we cleaned up Inkscape to produce the final polished figure for the manuscript):
+This produces the following plot (which we cleaned up in [Inkscape](https://inkscape.org/) to produce the final polished figure for the manuscript):

 [![Supplementary Figure 1.
 Scatterplot of sequencing depth vs estimated number of populations.](images/supp_fig_1.png)](images/supp_fig_1.png){:.center-img .width-50}